-The Engagement Policy10 establishes inter alia the engagement framework for DWS on how to engage with its investees in relation to equity as well as debt investments in the Actively and PassivelyManaged Portfolio Business.
+The Engagement Policy11 establishes inter alia the engagement framework for DWS on how to engage with its investees in relation to equity as well as debt investments in the Actively and PassivelyManaged Portfolio Business.

 This policy sets out the engagement process, including the associated roles and responsibilities by the means of the DWS Engagement Council.
-Furthermore, the policy addresses types and methods of engagement, escalation strategies, expectations regarding communication with inter alia DWS acting on behalf of its clients on a number of topics, including ESG.
+Furthermore, the policy addresses types and methods of engagement, escalation strategies, expectations regarding communication with inter alia DWS as an investor and DWS acting on behalf of its clients on a number of topics, including ESG.